 How to apply for a grant to repair a car

 This program has very limited funding, and only a small number of non-profits may have cash assistance from JARC to provide to low income individuals.
-The best place to call to see if it is offered in your local town or city is a community action agency.
+The best place to call to see if it is offered in your local town or city is the United Way hotline at 211.
 Not only may they have information on government grants, but they also may have other suggestions to families that need their car fixed.
 Those non-profits would usually be the agency that accepts applications for any resources available.

 There may also be low cost loans available to pay for car repairs.
 Non-profits, such as a local credit union, may be able to offer funds to pay for emergency repair bills so that the individual can get to their job.
 Some local banks may also lend out money to low income households pay for a variety of transportation costs, such as critical maintenance work, repairs, new tires, and much more.
 These programs will often be run in partnership with the federal government Job Access and Reverse Commute Program.
 Locate additional information on loans for low income families.